 Why join the RE-AMP Network?

 The RE-AMP Network brings together a diverse group of members to leverage their expertise, strategies, and resources to make impactful change through groundbreaking collaboration.
-By participating in the Network, members not only gain an understanding of the work of other organizations across the region, but also develop a regional perspective that is key for achieving our shared goal of reducing carbon emissions 80% economy-wide by 2050.
+By participating in the Network, members not only gain an understanding of the work of other organizations across the region, but also develop a regional perspective that is key for achieving our shared goal to equitably eliminate greenhouse gas emissions in the Midwest by 2050

 Membership with the Network includes many other benefits, from campaign and communications services to Action Team and State Table participation, training opportunities, and more.
 Please refer to the list of membership benefits below for more information.

 How to Join